abumq/easyloggingpp/README.md

 1. Performance tracking uses `performance` logger (INFO level) by default unless `el::base::Trackable` is constructed manually (not using macro - not recommended).
 When configuring other loggers, make sure you configure this one as well.

 2. In above examples, `timerObj` and `timerBlkObj` is of type `el::base::Trackable` and `checkpoint()` can be accessed by `timerObj.checkpoint()` but not recommended as this will override behaviour of using macros, behaviour like location of checkpoint.

+3. `TIMED_BLOCK` in older version (before ver 9.25) has been renamed to `TIMED_SCOPE` and functionality of `TIMED_BLOCK` is new

+4. In order to access `el::base::Trackable` while in `TIMED_BLOCK`, you can use `timerObj.timer`

+5. `TIMED_BLOCK` macro resolves to a single-looped for-loop, so be careful where you define `TIMED_BLOCK`, if for-loop is allowed in the line where you use it, you should have no errors.

  [![top]
 Goto Top](#table-of-contents)